DAMIAKINTOMIDE/Front-End/README.md

 https://damiakintomide.github.io/Front-End/

--HTML and CSS only were used.
+-Pure HTML and CSS only were used.
 -No javascript.
 -Font awesome was used for the icons